-Chateau-owning councillor hits back over job-shirking 'lies'
+Chateau-owning councillor hits back over job-shirking claims

 "If it was my constituents were complaining, then fair enough I would step down but they have been nothing but supportive."

-Mr Waters and his family are documenting their renovation progress with on a YouTube channel called Escape to the Dream, Restoring the Chateau, which has 23,000 subscribers.
+Mr Waters and his family are documenting their renovation progress on a YouTube channel called Escape to the Dream, Restoring the Chateau, which has 23,000 subscribers.

 However, Mr Waters said most of the videos - some of which have been posted this week - were recorded months ago.

-He said he sits on four council committees and was formerly on the executive committee for the regeneration of Middlesbrough.
+He said he had served on four council committees and was formerly on the executive committee for the regeneration of Middlesbrough.

 "I've always been totally upfront about the fact that I will not stand for re-election in 2023 and will eventually set up home in France," Mr Waters added.